-We have finally arrived at the season 6 review!
+We have finally arrived at the season 6 review of Game of Thrones!
 It’s been a very good season, in my opinion.
 It’s hard to say the best, but maybe?
 This season has been full of death, betrayal, revenge, reunions, and secrets.
 We have also have had some major revelations in the story, which felt long overdue.
 Read along as I break it down below.

 Let’s start with the first major revelation.
 He has risen!
 Words can’t describe how happy I am that Jon is, in fact alive.
 Watching Ghost nudge at his hand with his snout just about killed me.
 What I’m not happy with is how he was brought back.
 Melisandre just creeps me out, and anyone who condones burning a little girl alive deserves to burn in hell.
 At this point, I think we can conclude that Jon is a very important player in the story.
 He simply couldn’t just die, that would have changed everything.